needle-mirror/com.unity.properties.ui/Documentation~/index.md

 # Properties UI

-The `com.unity.properties.ui` package offers utilities to generate UIElements-based visual trees from data using the `com.unity.properties` package.
+The `com.unity.properties.ui` package offers utilities to generate UIToolkit-based visual trees from data using the `com.unity.properties` package.
 This API is found in the `Unity.Properties.UI.Editor` assembly (referenced automatically for convenience), under the `Unity.Properties.UI` namespace.

 The main goal of this package is to allow:
 * the creation of generic inspector-like visual trees,